Iran during the Caliphate

-In 633 CE, Arab invasion of Iran began, finally in 654 CE led to the fall of the Sassanid Empire and Iran came under the rule of the Rashidun, Umayyad and Abbasid caliphs.
+In 633 CE, the Arab invasion of Iran began, and finally in 654 CE it would lead to the fall of the Sassanid Empire and Iran would come under the rule of the Rashidun, Umayyad and Abbasid caliphs.

 Rashidun Caliphate

 The Rashidun caliphate or the early caliphate, was the first Islamic state under the name of Caliphate, which appeared on the day of the death of the Islamic prophet Muhammad in 8 June 632 CE (28 Safar 11 AH) and it lasted until the year 661 CE (40 AH).
 The rulers were from the Companions of Muhammad and from the Quraysh tribe, respectively, Abu Bakr (ruled 632 to 634), Omar ibn al-Khattab (ruled 634 to 644), Uthman ibn Affan (ruled 644 to 656) and Ali ibn Abi Talib (ruled 656 to 661).

 The Arab invasion of Iran or the conquest of Iran by the Muslims began in 633 CE during the caliphate of Abu Bakr, reached its peak during Omar and during the Uthman period leading to the complete fall of the Sassanid government in 651 CE (30 AH) and the killing of Yazdegerd III, the last Sassanid king.
 These attacks also added all of Iran (except Tabaristan and Gilan) to the territory of the Rashidun Caliphate.
 Iran conquest was the beginning of a gradual process of conversion of Iranians to Islam which lasted several centuries.

 At the time of the conquest, Muslims offered border guards or local rulers several options: either become Muslims and be part of the Muslim Ummah; Or accept the rule of the Muslims and remain free by paying the Jizya and remain in their religion; Or to resist and fight as a last resort, in which case there was a risk of being killed or enslaved.
 Arabs usually did not interfere in the internal affairs of local people who paid their taxes.

 The two main policies in this period were (1) to prevent the Bedouins from harming the agricultural community (2) to cooperate Muslim rulers with the rulers and notables of the conquered areas and the local people not to be disturbed as much as possible.
 For these reasons, the first group of Muslims did not make attempt to convert Iranians to Islam (according to Lapidus, at the time of the Arab conquest, Islam was considered as an Arab religion and for themselves) and were not interested in disrupting social and administrative order.
 But over time, they increased their control over the cities.